-From Buller to Haast, north to south (or whichever way the road takes you) the West Coast’s epic 600-kilometre coastline is a road tripper’s dream drive.
+From Buller to Haast, north to south, the West Coast’s epic 600-kilometre coastline is a road tripper’s dream drive.

-Tucked between the snowy peaks of the Southern Alps and the pounding Tasman Sea — covering almost nine percent of New Zealand’s land area — this region is packed with diverse, awe-inspiring landscapes and experiences that set it apart from anywhere else in this country.
+Tucked between the snowy peaks of the Southern Alps and the pounding Tasman Sea — almost 9% of New Zealand’s land area — this region is stacked with diverse, awe-inspiring landscapes and experiences that set it apart from anywhere else.

 Based on six significant natural icons, here are six different journeys and ways to experience the Coast.